-My mother would probably say I have no business telling anyone how to get their home in order when my house can easily be described as mildly managed chaos.
+My husband would probably say I have no business telling anyone how to get their home in order when our home can easily be described as mildly managed chaos.
 First rule of parenting, do as I say, not as I do.

 If you’re anything like me, you walk into your house on any given day and it is such a disaster, you know you need to clean/declutter/organize whatever you want to call it but you’re overwhelmed by figuring out where to start, you just shut down and sit and pet the dog instead.

 I actually put this Spring Cleaning Checklist of often forgotten tasks together for myself but figured there was no reason to keep it to myself.
 Plus, maybe somewhere in the depths of my mind, I will feel somewhat accountable to actually accomplishing these things.
 Stranger things have happened.

 Personally, I can see the big picture but I can’t manage it.
 I can’t sustain the cleaning effort unless I really get into a good groove so breaking it down into smaller, more manageable tasks makes them all seem doable.
 Plus, I know I can commit to cleaning/organizing for 15 minutes a day.